dvcolgan/dotfiles/README.md

 A modern implementation of the Zettelkasten note-taking system, designed to make knowledge management as engaging as social media.

+---

+# Main Concepts

+## Entities

+In order to reference an entity, you use its name.
+Every unique name is the same entity.

+You can filter by entity_name and it will show you all folders with that name across the whole system.

 ## Overview

 Recursive Garden is a dynamic knowledge management system that combines elements of Zettelkasten system with UI patterns from popular social platforms.
 The application allows for: